 A friend of mine told me about PyPerl, but we found it’s currently unmaintained.

-Suppose you have a perl module, named mylib.pl, which have a function like:
+Suppose you have a perl module, named mylib.pl, which has a function like:

 We wanted to be able to call myfunc function from python, without having to rewrite it.